JUNCTION ROAD PHYSIOTHERAPY

 Clinical interests: Headache & Migraine complaints, lower back pain, pain management

-Natalie completed her RMT Diploma at Q Academy in early 2019 and has over two years experience in the industry.
+Natalie completed her Diploma of Remedial Massage Therapy at Q Academy in early 2019.
 Natalie is dedicated to helping clients reduce pain and improve mobility through her targeted treatment programs and self care education.
-Natalie has a keen interest in how our daily habits – work or lifestyle – can result in poor posture, pain and musculoskeletal dysfunction.
+Natalie has a keen interest in how our daily habits – work, sport or lifestyle – can result in poor posture, pain and musculoskeletal dysfunction.
 To address these issues Natalie uses a variety of techniques to achieve the best possible outcome for her clients.
-These include Neuromuscular Technique, Myofascial Release, Myofascial Cupping, Muscle Energy Technique and Lymphatic Drainage.
+These include Soft and Deep Tissue Massage, Neuromuscular Technique, Myofascial Release, Myofascial Cupping, Muscle Energy Technique and Lymphatic Drainage.

 When Natalie is not at work, she is most likely ferrying her three kids to school and sport or taking her beloved dog for a walk.